 - how the school or organisation will monitor or manage effects on your child’s siblings.

 Settings like local sports clubs might know less about gender diversity.
-You might need to give them resources or information about how other organisations meet the needs of gender-diverse children.
+You might need to give them resources or information about how other organisations meet the needs of trans or gender-diverse children.
 The Australian Human Rights Commission has some useful guidance for including transgender and gender-diverse people in sport.